 –> Learn More: Chipotle Vs. Jalapeño – How Do They Compare?

 Cayenne pepper powder

-This fine powder made from dried and ground cayenne is not only easy to find, but it is affordable as well.
-Its strong medium heat (30,000 to 50,000 Scoville heat units) can significantly increase your chili’s heat level without adding much in the way of bulk or liquid, which is good if you prefer a meat-focused chili.
+Cayenne powder (or ground cayenne) is not only easy to find, but it is affordable as well.
+Its strong medium heat (30,000 to 50,000 SHU) can significantly increase your chili’s heat level without adding much in the way of bulk or liquid, which is good if you prefer a meat-focused chili.
 What’s more, it has a bright red color that will make your chili more visually striking and appetizing.
 And its neutral flavor profile allows your chili to maintain its flavor with just the extra kick.

-Careful on overuse – the powder melds quickly in into the chili (unlike flakes) and cayenne can be surprisingly hot for many.
+Careful on overuse – the powder melds quickly in into the chili (unlike red pepper flakes that tend to float), and cayenne can be surprisingly hot for many.
 Start conservatively and add more to your liking.

-Chili powder is the blend of spices formulated for use in the chili dish, which means that it is the ideal way to get extra heat in your chili without changing the traditional flavor profile.
-It consists of powdered chili peppers — usually ancho chilies — mixed with spices like cumin and garlic as well as oregano and sometimes salt.
+Chili powder is a blend of spices formulated for use in Tex-Mex dishes like chili, so it’s an ideal way to get a little extra heat in your chili without changing the traditional flavor profile.
+It consists of powdered chili peppers — usually ancho chilies — mixed with spices like cumin and garlic, as well as oregano and sometimes salt.

-Most chili powder is not excessively hot, which means that you will need to add a lot of it to get a dramatic rise in the heat level.
-If you do that, you will also be adding more of the other spices and may wind up with a dish that is over-seasoned.
+Most chili powders are not excessively hot, so you will need to add a lot of it to get a dramatic rise in heat level.
+If you do that, you will also be adding more of the other spices and may wind up with an over-seasoned dish.